-, a beautiful region boasting lush, dense forestry, majestic castles and astonishing architecture dating back hundreds of years.
-The captivating capital of Luxembourg City is famed for its fortified medieval old town perched on sheer cliffs and is regarded as the heart of the country.
-Here visitors can discover an array of religiously significant structures and churches, illustrating Luxembourg’s rich and varied past.
+The tiny European country of Luxembourg is a beautiful region boasting lush, dense forestry, majestic castles and astonishing architecture dating back hundreds of years.
+The captivating capital, Luxembourg City, is famed for its fortified medieval old town, which is perched on sheer cliffs and rightly regarded as the heart of the country.
+The city’s impressive array of religiously significant structures and churches illustrate Luxembourg’s rich and varied past.

-has continually been used for Protestant purposes in Luxembourg City since 1817.
-The first chapel of the region was built on this spot in 1313 before being expanded and then destroyed, meaning this area was widely regarded as a sacred and holy site before the construction of Trinity Church began.
-Seized and used as a theater during the French Revolution, the building is an arresting and idyllic setting in which to relax, worship and explore, and features ornate fittings, beautiful stained glass windows, and a richly decorated entrance.
+Trinity Church has been continually used for Protestant religious ceremonies in Luxembourg City since 1817.
+Indeed, the first chapel in the region was actually built on this spot in 1313, meaning this area was long been regarded as a sacred site.
+The original chapel was destroyed when Luxembourg City was invaded by Louise XIV in 1684, and construction began on the Baroque church we see today in 1737.
+But the church was soon in trouble again, this time during the French Revolution when it was seized and used as a theatre and fodder store.
+Today, the building remains an arresting site, and provides an idyllic setting in which to relax and worship, and features ornate fittings, beautiful stained-glass windows and a richly decorated entrance.

-Constructed on a site which was considered by the Romans to be a magical Christian sanctuary, Quirinus Chapel is set in an area which is not easily reachable, surrounded by dense forestry and rocky gorges.
-Since the 11th century the spot has been consecrated to Saint Quirin, and for over 800 years services have been held in the two caves of the chapel.
-Renowned as a mystical site, a rock source can be found here which, as local lore has it, exudes water with magical powers.
+Constructed on a site that the Romans considered to be a somewhat magical Christian sanctuary, Quirinus Chapel is not easily reachable, as it is surrounded by dense forestry and rocky gorges.
+Since the 11th century, its location has been consecrated to Saint Quirin, and services have been held in the chapel for more than 800 years.
 The structure displays Gothic stylistic features and is partly hewn into the surrounding rock, adding to its spooky, other-worldly atmosphere.
 Erected in 1355, the roof and charming bell towers were added at the end of the 19th century.